 Skeleton self-portraits (or you can call them x-ray self-portraits) are a fun twist to a regular self-portrait.
 I pulled out this skeleton from my Halloween decorations for students to use for support and to examine.
 Students draw the skeletons on black paper with white chalk.

 This health sensory bin was super simple to make.
-It’s white rice, hand tweezers, red glass gems, white glass gems, tooth mini erasers, small popsicle sticks, and Q Tips.
-Place small containers like baby food containers to encourage counting and sorting during play.
+It includes white rice, hand tweezers, red glass gems, white glass gems, tooth mini erasers, small popsicle sticks, and Q Tips.
+Use small containers like baby food containers to encourage counting and sorting during play.

-X-Ray playdough tray is perfect for a my body theme!
+An X-Ray play dough tray is perfect for a My Body theme!
 Cut up white pipe cleaners for bones and twist some into a circle for the skull.
-Use gingerbread cookie cutters and add pet cookie cutters so students can compare their body to a dogs!Germs can travel fast and be transferred from person to person very easily.
+Use gingerbread cookie cutters and pet cookie cutters so students can compare their body to a dogs body!Germs can travel fast and be transferred from person to person very easily.
 Squirt a few dots of paint onto the FREE hand printable.
-Students “cough” or blow through a straw to move the paint.
-Once the paint is dry you can add little angry germ faces to each paint blob.
+Students can “cough” or blow through a straw to move the paint.
+Once the paint is dry, add little angry germ faces to each paint blob.

-Taking showers and baths keep out bodies clean and healthy!
+Taking showers and baths keep our bodies clean and healthy!
 Teaching little ones about hygiene is so important.
-Make beautiful prints with shower loofah.
+Make beautiful prints with a shower loofah.
 I found this three pack of mini loofahs at the dollar tree and the tray is from IKEA.

-Don’t forget about the blocks center!
-Place empty cereal boxes or empty food containers in the center for students to build with.
+Don’t forget about the block center!
+Place empty cereal boxes or empty food containers in the center for students to use for building.
 Add veggie counter or fruit counters too!
 I unfold the boxes and keep them for the next year.
-You can also ask families to send in cereal boxes to students have the cereal they eat in the blocks center!
-Post photos of places in the community that promote healthy living to build.
+You can also ask families to send in cereal boxes to students have the cereal they eat in the block center!
+Post photos of places in the community that promote healthy living for students to build.